What is Rural LAP?

 What allowances or incentives are associated with the programme?

-Rural LAP locums will be eligible for a fixed meal and daily incentive allowances, regardless of location of locum placement.
+Rural LAP locums will be eligible for a fixed travel and daily incentive allowances, regardless of location of locum placement.

 Please contact Rural LAP for more information on these allowances.